- What is radiation therapy? When is it used?

 Do the benefits of radiation therapy outweigh the risks and side effects?

-If your doctor or cancer team recommends radiation treatment, it’s because they believe that the benefits you’ll get from it will outweigh the possible side effects.
-Still, this is something you must be comfortable with.
+If your doctor or cancer care team recommends radiation treatment, it’s because they believe that the benefits you’ll get from it will outweigh the possible side effects.
+Still, this is something you must be OK with.
 Knowing as much as you can about the possible benefits and risks can help you be sure that radiation therapy is best for you.
-Questions to ask your doctor might include:

-- What is the purpose of radiation treatment for my type of cancer?
+- What’s the purpose of radiation treatment for my type of cancer?
 To destroy or shrink the tumor?
 To prevent or stop cancer spread?
 To lessen the chance the cancer may come back?

 - If radiation is to be done after surgery, what are the chances it will kill any cancer cells that were left behind?
 Could radiation be used instead of surgery?

-- What’s the chance that the cancer will spread or come back if I do – or do not – have radiation therapy?
+- What’s the chance that the cancer will spread or come back if I do – or don’t – have radiation therapy?

 - Are there other treatment options?